 Diesel Engines

-Diesel platforms often deliver better highway MPG and stronger torque.
-They perform well on long climbs and loaded travel days, especially in mountainous regions.
+Diesel platforms often give better highway MPG and stronger torque.
+They perform well on long climbs and loaded travel days, mainly in mountain regions.

 Gasoline Engines

-Gas engines usually cost less upfront and are easier to service.
-However, they typically offer lower MPG compared to diesel options in similar RV classes.
+Gas motors often cost less upfront and are easier to service.
+But they often offer lower MPG than diesel options in the same RV classes.

 Factors Influencing Fuel Efficiency